Tropical storm drenching earthquake-stricken Haiti

 Anthony Emile waited six hours in a line with dozens of others trying to get money that his brother had wired from Chile, where he has worked since the 2010 quake that devastated Haiti's capital and killed tens of thousands.

-“We have been waiting since morning for it, but there are too many people,” said Emile, a banana farmer who said relatives in the countryside depend on him giving them money to survive.
+“We have been waiting since morning for it, but there are too many people,” said Emile, a banana farmer who said relatives in the countryside depend on him for money to survive.

-In Jeremie, Police Commissioner Paul Menard denied a social media report about looting.
+In Jeremie, Police Commissioner Paul Menard denied a social media report of looting.

 “If it were going to happen, it would have been on the first or second night,” Menard said.

-Officials said the magnitude 7.2 earthquake left more than 7,000 homes destroyed and nearly 5,000 damaged from the quake, leaving some 30,000 families homeless.
-Hospitals, schools, offices and churches also were destroyed or badly damaged.
+Officials said the magnitude 7.2 earthquake destroyed more than 7,000 homes and damaged nearly 5,000, leaving some 30,000 families homeless.
+Hospitals, schools, offices and churches also were demolished or badly damaged.

 Josil Eliophane, 84, crouched on the steps of Les Cayes General Hospital, clutching an X-ray showing his shattered arm bone and pleading for pain medication.
 Michelete said he would give one of his few remaining shots to Eliophane, who ran out of his house as the quake hit, only to have a wall fall on him.

 Nearby, on the hospital’s open-air veranda, patients were on beds and mattresses, hooked up to IV bags of saline fluid.
-Others lay in the garden under bed sheets erected to shield them from the sun.
-None of the patients or relatives caring for them wore face masks amid a coronavirus surge.
+Others lay in the garden under bed sheets raised to shield them from the sun.
+None of the patients or relatives caring for them wore face masks despite a coronavirus surge.

 Miyamoto said he has seen places devastated by earthquakes build back stronger.
-He said the destruction in Port-au-Prince from the 2010 tremor led masons and others to improve their building practices.
-People in the capital felt the Saturday morning tremor centered about 75 miles to the west and rushed into the streets in fear but there weren’t any reports of damage there.
+He said the destruction in Port-au-Prince from the 2010 tremor led masons and others to improve building practices.
+People in the capital felt the Saturday morning tremor, centered about 75 miles to the west, and rushed into the streets in fear but there weren’t any reports of damage there.

 “Port-au-Prince building is much better than it was in 2010 — I know that,” Miyamoto said.
 “It’s a huge difference, but that knowledge is not widespread.
 The focus is definitely on Port-au-Prince.”